 All the attractions, all the fun: we give you the parent's guide to Canopy Park at Jewel Changi Airport...

 Who’d have thought that going to the airport JUST FOR FUN would be a thing?
 Well, here in Singapore it totally is!
-We’ve always sang the praises of Changi Airport being so kid-friendly, and with the opening of Jewel earlier this year we have even more reasons to swing by, sans flight.
+We’ve always sang the praises of Changi Airport being so kid-friendly, and with the opening of Jewel last year we have even more reasons to swing by, sans flight.
 In fact, we’re pretty sure a family photo in front of the HSBC Rain Vortex (pictured above) is a rite of passage for every Singaporean!
 One of our fave things to do when we’re in the area?
-Spending time with the kids at Canopy Park, the indoor green haven that the HoneyKids fams can’t get enough of.
+Spending time with the kids at Canopy Park at Jewel Changi, the indoor green haven that the HoneyKids fams can’t get enough of.
 Without further ado, here’s our parent’s guide to Canopy Park…

 Where and what is Canopy Park?